boundary/pulse-api-cli/docs/reference/actions.md

                         debug,info,warning,error,critical.Default is logging
                         is disabled
   -a api_host, --api-host api_host
-                        Boundary API host endpoint
-  -e e_mail, --email e_mail
+                        TrueSight Pulse API host endpoint -e e_mail, --email e_mail
-                        e-mail that has access to the Boundary account -t api_token, --api-token api_token
+                        e-mail that has access to the TrueSight Pulse account -t api_token, --api-token api_token
-                        API token for given e-mail that has access to the Boundary account
+                        API token for given e-mail that has access to the TrueSight Pulse account
 ```

 **Examples**